 7. Consider bringing your own cover-up or robe.

 8. Limit yourself to essential discussions with Dr. Goldwasser and her staff to minimize your time in the office.

 Risk factors for serious infection include: advanced age, obesity, diabetes, hypertension, cancer, immunosuppression, some pulmonary disease, and cardiovascular disease.
 If you have one or more risk factors, please call us so that we can advise you on your dermatologic care.

 Recommended precautions for all:

-1. Social distancing (at least 6 feet) and avoidance of non-essential touching (eg. hugging, handshaking)
+1. Physical distancing (at least 6 feet) and avoidance of non-essential touching (eg. hugging, handshaking)

-2. Frequent thorough hand-washing
+2. Frequent thorough hand-washing or sanitization

 4. Maintenance of healthful diet, outdoor exercise/walking, hydration, and sleep habits